mola-T/timp/README.md

 ;; ==> Emacs is great now.
 ;; ==> Oh Emacs is always great.
 ```
-All othre properties are the same as `thread.send.exec`.
+All other properties are the same as `thread.send.exec`.

 <br>

 ##### `(thread.quit thread)`

 This function performs a safe quit on the thread.
-A safe quit means it allows you to finish the current job and the job quenes.
+A safe quit means it allows you to finish the current job and the job quene.
 After that, it will emit a quit signal in the child thread.
-Finally, the thread is being quit.
+Finally, the thread is being quit automatically.

-You can think of it as you choose `Shut down` in your computer so as to let your computer to closing jobs.
+You can think of it as you choose `Shut down` in your computer so as to let your computer quitting programs and writing data back to hard disk.

 <br>